David-Myeonghan/_Node/task-manager/readme.md

 - Refer to 'https://httpstatuses.com/400' for many http status.

 - Async/await

   - how to manage the code when having asynchronous things going on.

+- Hashed password using 'bcryptjs'
+  - hashing algorithm is an one-way algorithm. not reversible.